Photo: Asian Center students and participants at an international conference.

 Below is a list of courses on Asian Studies (AS) and Philippine Studies (PS) that will offered at the UP Asian Center for the First Semester of Academic Year 2017–2018, as well as the tentative schedule.
 The courses are open to MA and PhD students of the University of the Philippines Diliman.

 Schedules may change and classes may get dissolved, so sign up to get email notifications to receive news about changes to the list.
 Before enrolling, please note that some courses may be dissolved if there aren’t enough enrollees.
-Interested students, especially from other UP Diliman colleges, who wish to matriculate, should ask their respective departments, colleges, and program advisers if the courses they plan to take at the UP Asian Center are allowed and credited under their program.
+Please inquire at the UP Asian Center if enrollment beyond the allotted number of slots will be accepted.
+Lastly, interested students should ask their respective departments, colleges, and program advisers if the courses they plan to take at the UP Asian Center are allowed and credited under their program.

 All are three (3) units unless otherwise stated.
 Schedules are indicated after the course title.

 - AS 203: Nationalism and National Development (Wed:5–8 pm)

 - [Tackles] the connection of the rise of nationalism with the broader social, political, and economic process of modernization in Asia, using case studies, quantitative data

 - AS 211: Security Issues in the Asia-Pacific (Thu: 1–4 pm)

 - Seminar on contemporary problems in the security of the countries and peoples of the Asia Pacific since the end of the Cold War.

 - AS 298*: Performance and the State in Asia [Sat: 1230–330 pm; Santamaria]

 - AS 298*: Emerging Issues in Asian International Relations [Thu:5-8 pm; Baviera]